xpring-eng/sidechain-launch-kit/CONTRIBUTING.md

 ## Introduction

 See the instructions [here](README.md) for how to install the necessary dependencies and run an interactive shell that will spin up a set of federators on your local machine and allow you to transfer assets between the main chain and a side chain.

-For all these scripts, make sure the `RIPPLED_MAINCHAIN_EXE`, `RIPPLED_SIDECHAIN_EXE`, and `RIPPLED_SIDECHAIN_CFG_DIR` environment variables are correctly set, and the side chain configuration files exist.
-Also make sure the python dependencies are installed and the virtual environment is activated.
+For all these scripts, make sure the `RIPPLED_MAINCHAIN_EXE`, `RIPPLED_SIDECHAIN_EXE`, `RIPPLED_SIDECHAIN_CFG_DIR`, and `NUM_FEDERATORS` environment variables are correctly set, and the side chain configuration files exist.

 Note: the unit tests do not use the configuration files, so the `RIPPLED_SIDECHAIN_CFG_DIR` is not needed for that script.

 ## Dev Env Setup